Harmonic analysis on certain spherical varieties: A formula for

 \end{Lem} \begin{proof} We use the results of \S \ref{sec:reg}.
 We must first check that the schemes $Y_{c_1,c_2}$ for $(c_1,c_2) \in F^2$ defined as in \eqref{Yc} are geometrically integral.
 We can check this over the algebraic closure.
 Consider the quadratic form defined by $p_1(u_1,u_2,u_3,z)=Q_1(u_1)-Q_3(u_3)-c_1z^2$ and $p_2(u_1,u_2,u_3,z)=Q_2(u_2)-Q_3(u_3)-c_2z^2$.
 Then $Y_{c_1,c_2}$ is an open subscheme of the projective variety $Y'\subset \mathbb{P}(V\oplus \GG_a)$ cut out by $p_1$ and $p_2$.
 Therefore $Y_{c_1,c_2}$ is geometrically integral by \cite[Lemma 1.11]{CTSSD:I}.

 By Lemma \ref{lem:quad:esti}, the integral over $F^2$ in the statement of the lemma is absolutely convergent.
 Therefore Remark \ref{rem:int} implies that the top integral in the lemma is equal to

 defined as in \eqref{reg} for some $\kappa>0$.
 By changing variables, we may assume each $Q_i$ is associated to a diagonal matrix.
-One checks that the hypotheses of Lemma \ref{lem:reg:int} are satisfied with $m=2$, and we use it to deduce the current lemma. \end{proof}
+One checks that the hypotheses of Lemma \ref{lem:reg:int} are satisfied with $m=1+\max(d_1,d_2,d_3)$ as $d_i>2$ for all $i$, and we use it to deduce the current lemma. \end{proof}

 \begin{Rem} The constant $\kappa$ of the lemma is the positive real number such that $ \kappa^{-1}du $ is the Haar measure on $V(F)$ that is self-dual with respect to $\psi$ and the standard pairing on $V(F)$. \end{Rem}